joeltankam/checkif.js/README.md

 Alias `arr(value)`

-Check _if_ a given value is an array.
+Checks _if_ a given value is an array.
 This method is the same as `Array.isArray`, if available.

 ```js
 is.array([]); // true